ahmedfarani/ahmedfarani/README.md

   <h3 align="left">About Me</h3>

   <p allign="left">
   Software Engineering student with solid programming skills and hands-on experience in building projects.
-Passionate about learning new technologies and applying them to create efficient and well-structured       solutions.ine
+Passionate about learning new technologies and applying them to create efficient and well-structured solutions.
   </p>

 <br>